 All moved in, and ready to bake!

 Sorry for the silence for the last few weeks, folks!
 Rich and I were moving to our new place here in the Annex, and didn’t have much time for food.
 Most of our meals for the last few weeks involved takeout or veggie burgers from whatever grocery store we happened to be near that day.
-Now that we’ve moved and we’re about half unpacked (and most of that half was the kitchen, hah!), I can go back to cooking and baking like I normally do.
+Now that we’ve moved and we’re about half unpacked (and most of that half was the kitchen, hah!), I can go back to cooking and baking like I normally do you can look here.

 One of the things I always do when I move to a new place is test out the oven.
 I know, that sounds like something obvious to do, but I’m always curious to see how the oven measures up as compared to previous apartments.
 Will it have a nice even heat?
 Will it have a decent broiler?
 What quirks will it have?